learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 adds two numbers; `-` subtracts one number from another; `*` multiplies two numbers; and `/` divides one number by another.

-To follow along with the examples in this lesson, we'll be using the _terminal window_ in [repl.it][].
-You can type any JavaScript statement or expression at the prompt and it will be immediately executed when you hit enter.
-Give it a
+Give it a try: type each of the following math examples into the REPL console.
-try: type each of the following math examples into the terminal.
-You can use the embedded terminal below or open repl.it in a separate window if you prefer.
+You can use the embedded console below or open [replit][] in a separate window if you prefer.

 ```javascript
 1 + 80; //=> 81